Analysis: Putin paints a foreboding picture of what lies ahead in Ukraine

 Meanwhile, the indefinite prolonging of the war games in Belarus means that 32,000 Russian troops would remain there, forcing the Ukrainians to continue stationing forces around Kiev.
 Similarly Ukrainian forces would have to remain in the south with the build-up of Russian presence in the Azov Sea.

-Following the Russian president’s announcement, the EU said it would "react with unity, firmness and with determination in solidarity with Ukraine".
-“We will also soon announce additional measures related to today’s blatant violation of Russia’s international commitments,” the White House spokesperson, Jen Psaki, stated.
-Boris Johnson said the decision to recognise the two separatist Ukrainian republics was “plainly in breach of international law.
-It is a flagrant violation of the sovereignty and integrity of Ukraine.”

-The ball is now very much in the court of the US and West in how it responds to what has happened.
+The ball is now very much in the court of the US and west in how it responds to what has happened.
 Does the “very heavy price” they have been saying Russia would pay is about military action, or would it apply to de-facto annexation of a part of Ukraine.

 Register for free to continue reading